Thursday, December 21, 2006

 2. Melt the butter and oil in a large frying pan over medium heat.
 Add the garlic and sauté just until the garlic sizzles and smells awesome (1-2 minutes).
 Add the cauliflower, sprinkle with the salt & pepper and stir-fry until tender-crisp, about 5 to 8 minutes.
 The length of time will depend in the cauliflower.

-3. Stir in the green onions and taste for seasoning.
+3. Stir in the green onions and fresh herbs and taste for seasoning.
 With your eyes closed, you'd swear you were eating rice.

 VARIATION